 The higher unfulfilled demand costs at D will create a pull strategy out to E and F.

-Therefore stock will be kept at D until a demand is required at E or F. However, if both E and F require stock at the same time, the stock will always go to E. This is because it has the higher unfulfilled demand penalty, and all of it will go to E until the demand at E is entirely satisfied before F is supplied.
+Therefore stock will be kept at D until a demand is required at E or F. However, if both E and F require stock at the same time, the stock will always go to E. This is because it has the higher unfulfilled demand penalty.
+All of it will go to E until the demand at E is entirely satisfied before F is supplied.
 Who would want that setup?

 Again, the location which is being sent product will 100% of the time chose the lowest cost source location until there is no more capacity and then switch to the next highest and the next highest, as long as it can meet the dates.
 How realistic is this?
 I would say not very.